The Floured Table

 • Carefully flip the dough upside down onto the tart pan.
 If any cracks or tears occur, patch with extra dough scraps.
 Press dough to ensure no air pockets remain between dough and pan.

 • Trim excess dough from the edge of the tart pan with a knife held parallel to your work surface.
-Place tart pan in refrigerator to chill for at least 30 minutes.
-Combine scraps with remaining ⅓ of dough.

-• Roll out the dough between two sheets of parchment.
+• Combine scraps with remaining third of dough.
+Roll out the dough between two sheets of parchment.
 Place on a sheet pan and chill in the refrigerator as well.

 Crostata Assembly